zaxmaya/Azure-SOC/README.md

 ## Introduction

 In this project I construct a honeynet within Azure, integrating log sources from different resources into a Log Analytic workspace.
 This workspace is utilized by Mircosft Sentinel for generating attack maps, initiating alerts, and generating incidents.
-For 24 hours I conducted security metic assessments in an unsecured environment.
+For 24 hours I conducted security metric assessments in an unsecured environment.
 I strengthened the environment by applying some security controls and reassessing for another 24 hours, then showing the results below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)